 The inaction and insipidness is how we got here, and why it now requires unity.
 Because after years of foreign policy – which ultimately seems to have constituted little more than mollification – our reliance on this land called the East has grown exponentially.
 Decades spent reaping the economic benefits, and turning a blind eye to the shadier actions of oppressors, has left the West with an utter dependency on their goods.

 In China, companies find cheap labour – which poses ethical implications in itself – and therefore many choose to produce their goods there.
-Among the many commodities that bare the world-renowned Made in China tag, the vast majority of western medical products are now manufactured in China, meaning during the Covid-19 pandemic that reliance has become even greater.
+Among the most common commodities that bare the now world-renowned Made in China tag, come western medical products , meaning, during the Covid-19 pandemic, that reliance has become even greater.

 With Russia, it is oil and money.
 Germany, the EU’s biggest economy, continues to plough ahead with a controversial new gas pipeline despite recent protest.
 Not only does this increase European reliance on Russian fuel, it fails to combat global reliance on natural gas.
 London, meanwhile, has long been a playground for post-Soviet wealth, and some of the capital’s most opulent homes continue to go to unknown, overseas buyers.
 Such is the self-made economic dependency, unity is required in softening the financial blow that punishing China and Russia would entail.

 Presently, that unity seems a long way away.
 The United Kingdom and the European Union have never been more divided, both left with a sour taste following Brexit negotiations and a brief ‘vaccination war.’
 Joe Biden’s United States, meanwhile, are, inevitably at this stage, somewhat of an unknown entity on the global stage.
 Though he seems set on reimplementing more traditional American foreign policy, following the four year adventure of Trump and Pompeo, it was this traditional approach that helped foster the aforementioned dependency.